Skip to content

 CAMAudit classifies each tax line item for category compliance: standard ad valorem property taxes, special improvement district assessments, Mello-Roos bonds, penalty interest, and transfer taxes each have different pass-through eligibility rules.
 Special assessments require explicit lease authorization and are frequently included in CAM without it.

 CAMAudit generates a finding that lists each flagged tax item, the parcel or assessment type, and the dollar amount.
-CAMAudit's output includes specific documentation request language for your audit rights letter: the actual tax bills, the parcel breakdown, and the supporting assessment notices your landlord must produce.
+CAMAudit's output includes specific documentation request language for your audit rights request: the actual tax bills, the parcel breakdown, and the supporting assessment notices your landlord must produce.

-A tenant's lease covered Unit 4 in a retail center on Parcel A. The annual CAM reconciliation allocated real estate taxes of $41,000 across the entire center.
+A tenant's lease covered Unit 4 in a retail center on Parcel A. The annual CAM reconciliation allocated real estate taxes of ,000 across the entire center.
 A review showed the tax bill included $8,200 attributable to Parcel B (an adjacent parking structure owned by the same landlord) and a $3,100 special assessment for a street improvement district.
 Neither the Parcel B allocation nor the special assessment was authorized by the lease.
 CAMAudit flagged $11,300 in potential overcharges.

 Frequently asked questions